wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 LLMs rely on outdated or generic information about the libraries you use.
 You get:

 - ❌ Code examples are outdated and based on year-old training data
-- ❌ Hallucinated APIs don't even exist
+- ❌ Hallucinated APIs that don't even exist
 - ❌ Generic answers for old package versions

 ## ✅ With Context7